Video Game / Kirby's Dream Land

 - Palmtree Panic: Float Islands (the first half).

-- Power-Up Food: This is the game that originally featured "Superspicy Curry", a dish that gives Kirby the ability to spit fire for a limited time and has not been seen again until the Super Smash Bros. series (from Brawl onwards) and Kirby Mass Attack Kirby Mass Attack.
-Mint Leaves (called Sweet Potatoes in Japan) were also another item that appeared in this game, allowing Kirby to shoot air puffs while airborne.
+- Power-Up Food: This is the game that originally featured "Superspicy Curry", a dish that gives Kirby the ability to spit fire for a limited time and has not been seen again until the Super Smash Bros. series (from Brawl onwards) and Kirby Mass Attack.
+Mint Leaves (called Sweet Potatoes in Japan) were also another item that appeared in this game, allowing Kirby to temporarily infinitely shoot air pellets without deflating.

 - Power Up Motif: Two.
 One for the invincible candy, another for the Mint Leaf and Spicy Food.

-- Smart Bomb: The Mike item, which kills all enemies on screen.
+- The Mike item, which kills all enemies on screen.
 Unlike its ability counterpart in later games, it can only be used once.

 - Just before each of the bosses in Mt.
 DeDeDe, there is (for some reason) a dancing Kirby.
 Touching this kills all enemies on the screen.

 - The Stinger: After beating the game the first time, you see King Dedede land in front of the code for for Extra Mode after getting tossed out his castle.
 He eventually recovers, throws a small tantrum and runs off.
-Once your beat the extra mode, he one more land in the same area (this time for the debug mode) but can't even bring himself to get up.
-Kirby eventually shake him awake but Dedede just sulks off in defeat.
+Once you beat the Extra Mode, he once more lands in the same area (this time for the Debug Mode) but can't even bring himself to get up.
+Kirby eventually shakes him awake and Dedede cries for moment before sulking off in defeat.

 - Throw Down the Bomblet: Certain levels have bombs which, when spat out, send explosions forward that decimate all enemies in their way.